Are You Ready for an H-1B Visa Reform?

 What the Staffing Industry Can Do Now to Help Prepare

-By Steve Gage, President, iLabor
+By Steve Gage, CEO & Co-founder, iLabor

 After President Trump signed an executive order earlier this year to commission the Department of Homeland Security to review the way H-1B visas are awarded, there is still much to be determined on what this means for the industry.
 Although this directive does not change the immediate day-to-day working of the system, it has opened a formal review of the program—raising quite a bit of questions for many organizations that use the program for hiring foreign workers in the United States.